srabhayraj/Docker/DockerOverview.md

 ◽ When developers find bugs, they can fix them in the development environment and redeploy them to the test environment for testing and validation.<br />
 ◽ When testing is complete, getting the fix to the customer is as simple as pushing the updated image to the production environment.<br />

+### Responsive Deployment and Scaling

+Docker’s container-based platform allows for highly portable workloads.
+Docker containers can run on a developer’s local laptop, on physical or virtual machines in a data center, on cloud providers, or in a mixture of environments.<br />
+Docker’s portability and lightweight nature also make it easy to dynamically manage workloads, scaling up or tearing down applications and services as business needs dictate, in near real time.<br />
+Running more workloads on the same hardware.<br />
+Docker is lightweight and fast.
+It provides a viable, cost-effective alternative to hypervisor-based virtual machines, so you can use more of your compute capacity to achieve your business goals.
+Docker is perfect for high density environments and for small and medium deployments where you need to do more with fewer resources.<br />